In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 ExpressRoute offers reliability, faster, and higher security connections than typical connections over the Internet.

-- It has the capability to provide Dynamic routing between your network and Microsoft via BGP.
+• It can provide Dynamic routing between your network and Microsoft via BGP.

 Provides the feature to connect to Microsoft Cloud services:

-It has the capability to connect to Microsoft cloud services like Microsoft Azure services and Microsoft Office 365 services.
+It can connect to Microsoft cloud services like Microsoft Azure services and Microsoft Office 365 services.

 Capable of connecting globally with ExpressRoutePremium:

-If you are using the ExpressRoute Premium version then you can able to connect all the regions across the globe from one particular location.
+If you are using the ExpressRoute Premium version, then you can connect all the regions across the globe from one particular location.

 Capable of connecting to the national clouds:

-- It has the capability to connect to some of the special cloud locations.
+• It can connect to some of the special cloud locations.

 Provides with ExpressRoute Direct feature:

-- ExpressRoute provides the ExpressRoute Direct feature that helps customers to connect to the Microsoft global network at the peering locations available across the world.
+• ExpressRoute provides the ExpressRoute Direct feature that helps customers connect to the Microsoft global network at worldwide peering locations.

-- It also provides dual 100Gbps connectivity, Massive Data Ingestion to different services like Cosmos DB and storage, provides Physical isolation for different industries.
+• It also provides dual 100Gbps connectivity, Massive Data Ingestion to different services like Cosmos DB and storage, and Physical isolation for different industries.

 Provides more Bandwidth options: